Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 - Colorado State is 2-0 against the spread and 2-0 overall in games when it scores more than 29.5 points.

-- When Colorado State churns out over 441.3 yards, the team is 2-1 against the spread and 2-2 overall.
+- Colorado State is 2-1 against the spread and 2-2 overall when the team piles up over 441.3 yards.

-- The Rams have turned the ball over five times this season, three fewer than the Aggies have forced (8).
+- The Rams have five giveaways this season, while the Aggies have eight takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.